calblueprint/girls-write-now/pull_request_template.md

 [//]: # "Add screenshots of expected behavior - GIFs if you're feeling fancy!"

-CC: @akshaynthakur
+CC: @adityapawar1

-[//]: # 'This tags in Akshay as a default.
+[//]: # 'This tags in Adi as a default.
 Feel free to change, or add on anyone who you should be in on the conversation.'